Sam1431/Immutable-Dotfiles/README.md

 NOTE : Will only work if it is present in the recipes file
 ```

-- You can you Gix to manage your system
+- You can also use Gix to manage your system ( available in my system config repo )

 ```
 Commands: